Square root of sum of squares (hypotenuse)

 For more information, see Compatible Array Sizes for Basic Operations.

-but one or both inputs is
+If one or both inputs is

 Complex Number Support: Yes